Diversified Services. Uncompromising Quality

 Step 6: Apply New Primer and Coating System

 Once the surface is clean, dry, and properly profiled, the new system can go down.
 This typically involves a penetrating epoxy primer, one or more build coats, and a durable topcoat.
 Product selection should be based on the specific use case: a garage floor has different demands than a commercial kitchen or an industrial warehouse.
-According to ICRI guidelines, concrete surfaces must be mechanically prepared to achieve the proper surface profile before epoxy installation.

 When Spot Repairs Work vs. When You Need Full Replacement?